This page is a collection of my favourite go to hiking foods, both home dried and fresh.

-Soak dried Chickpeas for a minimum of 2 hours, rinse and place in a crock pot with sufficient water to cover.
-Cook on Low over night.(*3) Allow to cool and reserve 1 C of cooking water.
+Cook overnight in crock pot on low, covered.(*3) Allow to cool and reserve 1 C of cooking water.

 Add the chickpeas, garlic, spices, olive oil, and lemon juice to a food processor and mix just until it becomes a paste.
 Then add small amounts of cooking water until it reaches the consistency you like.

 - Dry weight: 32gm

 Place the popcorn into the small self closing bag, add enough olive oil to just coat the kernels. (around 2 tsp)

 When ready to make get the billy warm, pour in the kernels, put the lid on and hold the billy just off the flame and shake it side to side to keep the kernels moving.

 Trying to catch the kernels in mid pop with your camera can add a degree of difficulty. ( melting chocolate to pour over is a second degree.. best done in a double pot and cleaned right away!)